 a status of “Completed”

-references to reports of clinical or laboratory exams as inputs of the task
+references to Clinical Input as inputs of the task

 reference to the Request Activation Document as the output of the task

-In order to share the documents produced during the task, the system acting as the General Clinician Manager submits the Request Activation Document and the Workflow Document to an XDS Document Repository as shown in box A of Figure X.3-4 in Volume 2 section X.3.
+In order to share the documents produced during the task, the system acting as the General Clinician Manager submits the Request Activation Document and the Workflow Document to an XDS Document Repository.

 B. The telemonitoring service provider evaluates and accepts the activation request and activates the service for the patient

-In order to evaluate the activation request from the GP, the telemonitoring service provider queries for and retrieves the Request Activation Document and the associated Workflow Document using a system which acts as a Care Manager, as shown in box B of Figure 6.5-1.
+In order to evaluate the activation request from the GP, the telemonitoring service provider queries for and retrieves the Request Activation Document and the associated Workflow Document using a system which acts as a Care Manager.

 If the telemonitoring service provider approves the activation request, as shown in column B of Figure X.3.1-2, it updates the Workflow Document with a new version in which a new task “Approved Request” has been added to the content of the previous version.
 The task “Approved Request” is characterized by: